Family Support and Safeguarding Service

 The service priorities of the Safeguarding and Children in Care teams are in relation to the statutory responsibilities of Children’s Social Care.
 This covers:

-(NB Child protection investigations are undertaken by The Bridge Child Protection Investigation Service with case responsibility moving to Safeguarding teams at the point of Initial Child Protection Conference)
+(NB Child protection investigations are undertaken by The Multi-Agency Safeguarding Hub (MASH) Child Protection Investigation Service with case responsibility moving to Safeguarding teams at the point of Initial Child Protection Conference)

 How to make a Service Request to the Family Support and Safeguarding Service